Implement circuit breaker opening at current zero crossing

 so).
 Because of modeling constraints, the internal breaker inductance

 Ron cannot be set to 0.

-You must use a stiff integration algorithm to simulate circuits
+Use a stiff integration algorithm to simulate circuits with

 ode23tb with default parameters